gregorwolf/SAP-NPM-API-collection/apis/cds-lsp/doc/CSN.md

 ### Views with Parameters

-Views with parameters have an additional property `params` --- an optional dictionary of parameter [type definitions](#type-definitions):
+Views with parameters have an additional property `params` &ndash; an optional dictionary of parameter [type definitions](#type-definitions):

 ```js
 ({definitions:{